 The Marvels of Clarence Bicknell - the film.
 The 18 minute documentary biopic of Clarence Bicknell, in the evocative visual style of French director Rémy Masséglia, was released at selective screenings in September/October 2016 (see the list on this site at >Association > Events or here).
 Watch the film in HD 1080 here now by clicking on the film box, left or the Vimeo link below.
 Use a big computer screen or smart TV and make sure the audio is turned up...

 The French, Italian and the Esperanto versions are similarly available on www.vimeo.com/clarencebicknell.
-You can find out more about the film on the FAQ sheet, in English here, version en français, in our newsletter, in the text of the screenplay of the film and in the story of the making of the film.
+You can find out more about the film on the FAQ sheet, in English here, version en français, in italiano in our newsletter, in the text of the screenplay of the film and in the story of the making of the film.

 Interviews with Marcus Bicknell and Clarence's biographer Valerie Lester on Riviera TV, March 2017; click on the following link: